 What is included in the financial support package?

-A competitive stipend.
-As of Fall 2022, the normal level of support is $30,990/year; the stipend amount typically has a cost of living increase each year.
+• A competitive stipend.
+As of Fall 2024, the normal level of support is $34,170/year; the stipend amount typically has a cost of living increase each year.
 Given Pittsburgh's low cost of living, this is a very comfortable income.

-Fellowship opportunities.
-There are many fellowship opportunities that provide for financial compensation, as well as provide excellent additions to a glowing resumé or CV.
-Additional information on these and other programs may be found on the Kenneth P. Dietrich School of Arts and Sciences webpage.
-These include, but are not limited to, the following:
+Numerous fellowship opportunities offer financial compensation and serve as valuable additions to a strong resumé or CV.
+More details about these programs, as well as others, can be found on the Kenneth P. Dietrich School of Arts and Sciences webpage.
+Examples of such fellowships include, but are not limited to, the following:

 A&S Fellowships are used to recruit doctoral students of exceptional promise and ability either when they first enroll in the PhD program or for later years.
 They carry a stipend plus remission of tuition.
 The stipend includes fund with which to purchase health insurance.
 No service is required.

-The Department of Geology and Environmental Science also provides small awards for graduate research and field work from the Leighton Fund.
+The Department of Geology and Environmental Science also provides small awards for graduate research and fieldwork from several funds.
 These awards are based on a combination of merit and need.
+Links to these applications will be available at the end of the fall semester and are typically due by February 1st.

 In addition, funding for graduate degree programs is available through a number of federal sources, including: